 - new financial asset classification requirements for determining whether an asset is measured at fair value or amortised cost; - a new impairment model for financial assets based on expected losses which may result in the earlier recognition of impairment losses; - revised hedge accounting requirements to better reflect the management of risks.

 The Council plans to apply this standard in preparing the 30 June 2022 financial statements.
-The Council and Group have not yet assessed the effects of the new standard.
+The new standard will not have a significant impact on the financial statements.